Cambridge105/liquidsoap-playout-machine/README.md

 # liquidsoap-playout-machine
-LiquidSOAP-based playout system for pre-recorded programmes
+[Liquidsoap](https://www.liquidsoap.info/)-based playout system for pre-recorded programmes

 This repo builds and runs and on-demand playout machine for pre-recorded programmes.
 The code is designed to spin up the machine only when needed, then destroy it at the end of a period of recorded programmes.